 The other way is to perform experiments with crystals of pure thorium compounds or some synthetic Th-doped materials.
 To the best of our knowledge, ThF$_4$ is the only purely thorium compound with a wide band gap (10.4~eV~\cite{Gouder2019}); the oxidation state of Th in this compound is +4, thus preventing internal conversion processes.
 One can also consider the other fluoride matrix, lanthanum fluoride LaF$_3$, whose band gap was also found to be quite wide, 9.7\,eV\,\cite{Wiemhofer1990}.
-In this case the crystal should be doped with the Th$^{3+}$ impurity ions.
-Band gaps for many other rare-earth fluorides are smaller and do not appear to be promising.
+In this case the crystal should be doped with Th$^{3+}$ impurity ions.
+Band gaps for many other rare-earth fluorides are smaller and these do seem promising.
 The radiation resistance of these fluorides is questionable.
-Among other materials which can be regarded as matrices for Th ions, there are yttrium and lutetium orthophosphates (YPO$_4$ and LuPO$_4$), which seem to be the most suitable ones due to their outstandingly large band gaps (8.6--9.4\,eV for YPO$_4$~\cite{Balcerzyk2000,Makhov2002,Wang:09,Poolton2010} and 8.6--9.3\,eV for LuPO$_4$~\cite{Nakazawa:77,Lempicki1993,Balcerzyk2000,Makhov2002}; one can expect higher band gap values for perfect crystals) and high chemical and radiation resistance (see \cite{Urusov:12,Cutts:16} and references therein).
+Among other materials which can be regarded as matrices for Th ions, there are yttrium and lutetium orthophosphates (YPO$_4$ and LuPO$_4$), which seem to be the most suitable ones due to their large band gaps (8.6--9.4\,eV for YPO$_4$~\cite{Balcerzyk2000,Makhov2002,Wang:09,Poolton2010} and 8.6--9.3\,eV for LuPO$_4$~\cite{Nakazawa:77,Lempicki1993,Balcerzyk2000,Makhov2002}; one can expect higher band gap values for perfect crystals) and high chemical and radiation resistance (see \cite{Urusov:12,Cutts:16} and references therein).
 Natural YPO$_4$ is the xenotime mineral; it is known that xenotime does not undergo metamictisation on geological time scales.
-This is due to its rigid crystal lattice formed by the PO$_4$ groups which is not destroyed by radiation-induced defects.
-The favorable oxidation state of Th in YPO$_4$ is expected to be +3, this was also confirmed theoretically~\cite{Lomachuk2020}; the same could be expected for LuPO$_4$ due to the same crystal structure and proximity of ionic radii and electronegativiy of Y$^{3+}$ and Lu$^{3+}$ cations.
-It should be pointed out that chemical synthesis and subsequent growth of crystals of either ThF$_4$ or phosphates considered here are not problematic; appropriate techniques are well established.
+This is due to its rigid crystal lattice formed by the PO$_4$ groups which is not destroyed by radiation.
+The oxidation state of Th in YPO$_4$ is expected to be +3, this was also confirmed theoretically~\cite{Lomachuk2020}; the same could be expected for LuPO$_4$ due to the same crystal structure and proximity of ionic radii and electronegativiy of Y$^{3+}$ and Lu$^{3+}$ cations.
+Note that chemical synthesis and subsequent growth of crystals of either ThF$_4$ or phosphates considered here are not problematic; appropriate techniques are well established.